farjasju/MusicGenrePrediction/README.md

 All the models have been implemented using the `scikit-learn` library.

-To compare the models while using cross-validation, we used the `StratifiedKFold` function to generate the K-folds of the cross validation process.
+To compare the models while using cross-validation, we used the `StratifiedKFold` function to generate the K-folds of the cross validation process, using 10 as the number of splits.

 To ensure the train and validation datasets are the same for each model, we set the `random_state` at a constant value for each comparison.